mean-universal/mean-universal/README.md

 The project provides a [docker-compose.yml](docker-compose.yml) for development.
 So it's recommended that you know some Docker basics if you want to use it, but you can also setup your own database and node server.

 If you want to learn more about docker take a look at the official [docs.docker.com](https://docs.docker.com/).
+If you decide to use docker you do not need to set up a MongoDB for development by yourself.
+Just run: `npm run docker:db:up`.

 ## Development server